tangollama/cis411_lab0/labreports/LAB_[PinlekDLies].md

 # Step 1: Fork this repository
 - https://github.com/PinlekDLies/cis411_lab0
-- The accompanying diagram of what my fork precisely and conceptually represents [Diagram](https://imgur.com/a/apJ2Phf)
+- The accompanying diagram of what my fork precisely and conceptually represents <br>
+[Diagram](https://imgur.com/a/apJ2Phf)

 # Step 2: Clone your forked repository from the command line